 What Are Continuing Care Retirement Communities (CCRCs)?

-Continuing care retirement communities (CCRCs) cater to seniors who don’t want to worry about having to move from one senior community to another as their needs change.
-While not for everyone, they have both an abundance of amenities and services for active seniors, and the capacity to offer care through the end of life.
+Continuing care retirement communities (CCRCs), also known as “life plan communities,” cater to seniors who don’t want to worry about having to move from one senior living community to another as they age and their needs change.
+These communities have both an abundance of amenities and services for active seniors and the capacity to offer care through the end of life.

-Our Senior Living Advisors are often asked about Continuing Care Retirement Communities, which have become a popular senior living option over the past decade.
-CCRCs offer all levels of care on one campus.
-That’s to say assisted living, independent living and skilled nursing are all available within the community to accommodate seniors’ changing needs.
+Our Senior Living Advisors are often asked about continuing care retirement communities, which have become a popular senior living option over the past decade.
+CCRCs offer all levels of care on one campus, making assisted living, independent living and skilled nursing all available within the community to accommodate seniors’ changing needs.
 Most CCRCs not only offer residents quality care; they guarantee it.
 This concept is called “lifecare” — a community specifically designed to satisfy the needs of seniors from retirement through the end of life.

 What Continuing Care Retirement Communities Offer to Seniors

-The obvious appeal of life care CCRCs is that residents don’t have to worry about finding another home if the level of care that they need increases.
+The obvious appeal of life plan communities is that residents don’t have to worry about finding another home if the level of care that they need increases.
 Residents can move-in when they are “younger” seniors and enjoy the various amenities, yet have the peace of mind that comes from knowing that care will always be available.

-But life care CCRCs are not for everyone.
+But CCRCs, or life plan communities, are not for everyone.
 They require that residents move-in when they are still relatively healthy.

 The common quality is that once a resident has bought in, monthly rates are frozen at predetermined levels that don’t increase no matter how much care needs increase.

-Have you or a loved one moved into a continuing care retirement community?
-Share your story with us in the comments below.
+Have you, a parent or senior loved one moved into a CCRC or life plan community?
+We’d like to hear your stories in the comments below.